zachnieto/neatqueueweb/docs/README.md

 Leaderboard titles are also hyperlinks to the website version of the leaderboard.
 ### `/leaderboardtype`
 #### Description
- Toggle using the new image leaderboard.
+ Toggle using the image or text leaderboard.
 #### Usage: `/leaderboardtype [type]`
 #### Arguments:
 `type`: *(Required)* Leaderboard format.